-In most cases, the condition is harmless.You maynot know you have the problem, and it may does not affect health and most people with the condition are not aware of it.
+In most cases, it is harmless.
+The problem generally does not affect health and most people with the condition are not aware of it.
 In a small number of cases, the prolapse can cause blood to leak backwards.
 This is called mitral regurgitation.

-Many people with mitral valve prolapse do not have symptoms.
-The group of symptoms that is sometimes occurs is called "mitral valve prolapse syndrome."
-Symptoms may include:
+Many patients with mitral valve prolapse do not have symptoms.
+The group of symptoms found in patients with mitral valve prolapse is called "mitral valve prolapse syndrome," and includes:

-The doctor will do a physical exam and listen to your heart and lungs using a stethoscope.
-The doctor may feel a vibration (“thrill”) over the heart, and hear a heart murmur ("midsystolic click").
+The doctor will perform a physical exam and use a stethoscope to listen to your heart and lungs.
+The doctor may feel a thrill (vibration) over the heart, and hear a heart murmur ("midsystolic click").
 The murmur gets longer and louder when you stand up.

-Blood pressure is usually normal.
+Blood pressure is most often normal.

-An echocardiogram is the most common test used to diagnose mitral valve prolapse.
+Echocardiogram is the most common test used to diagnose mitral valve prolapse.
 The following tests may also be used to diagnose mitral valve prolapse or a leaky mitral valve:

-In the past, most patients with heart valve problems were given antibiotics before dental work or invasive procedures such as colonoscopy.
-This step was taken to prevent an infection of the damaged heart.
-However, antibiotics are now used much less often. heck with your health care provider to see if you need antibiotics.
+In the past, most people with heart valve problems were given antibiotics before dental work or procedures such as colonoscopy to prevent an infection in the heart.
+However, antibiotics are now used much less often.
+Check with your health care provider to see if you need antibiotics.

 Most of the time, mitral valve prolapse is harmless and does not cause symptoms.
 Symptoms that do occur can be treated and controlled with medicine or surgery.